Cloud Cost Management FAQ

 VM power schedules for non-production resources

-Orphaned resource identification (unused storage, detached volumes)
+Orphaned / zombie-resource identification (unused storage, detached volumes, idle load balancers)

 S3 duplicate object detection

-Instance generation upgrade recommendations
+Instance-generation upgrade recommendations

-Governance and automation (Operate phase):
+Governance and automation (Operate):

 Budget alerts and governance workflows